noginger13/noginger13/README.md

 ### Hi, I'm Michael 👋

-I'm a fullstack developer 💻 fueled by tea 🍵, music 🎧, and curiosity 🐈.
+I'm a full stack developer 💻 fueled by tea 🍵, music 🎧, and curiosity 🐈.

 Once, many years ago, I was not interested in something and I regret that deeply.
 Since that day, I've been committed to curiosity.